-It is advantageous for a preventive medicine specialist to be being trained as a generalist first.
+It is advantageous for a preventive medicine specialist to be trained as a generalist (primary care) first.
 Having several years' practice, as a generalist, enhances understanding of how the skills of population medicine mesh with the skills needed for clinical care of individuals.
-This improved communication with physicians in private practice allows the public health physician to demonstrate an understanding of clinician's problems.
-The clinical skills of the primary care physician, particularly experience in treating chronic diseases (currently an increasing epidemic in the USA) related to behavior, are valuable when talking to other physicians.
+This improves communication with the private practice medical community allowing the public health director to demonstrate an understanding of clinician's problems.
+The clinical skills of the primary care physician, particularly experience in treating chronic diseases (currently an increasing epidemic in the USA) relating to behavior, are valuable when talking to other members of the patient care segment of the community.
 By contrast, public health residents trained immediately after completing their MD rarely encounter the clinical or private practice problems seen in primary care medicine.
-Since 1990 it has became more common to find physicians who have completed a residency in primary care, followed by primary care practice and then a residency in preventive medicine.
+Since 1990 it has become more common to find physicians who have completed a residency in primary care, followed by primary care practice and then a residency in preventive medicine.
 Additionally, more of these physicians are supplementing their medical training with degrees in law and/or public administration.
 Nevertheless, only a minority of local health directors have such training.
 In small communities with limited populations (less than 75,000 people), Nurses may serve well as local health directors, as they, like physicians, can speak from a biological understanding with community physicians.